2017 St. Petersburg Open – Singles

 Alexander Zverev was the defending champion, but chose not to participate this year.

 Damir Džumhur won his first ATP World Tour title, defeating Fabio Fognini in the final, 3–6, 6–4, 6–2.
-Džumhur became the first player from Bosnia and Herzegovina to win the ATP title.
+Džumhur became the first player from Bosnia and Herzegovina to win an ATP Tour title.

 Seeds

 The top four seeds receive a bye into the second round.